ayushchakra/neato-fetch/README.md

 In order to accomplish this task, we needed to be able to accurately track the position of the ball within the frame of the Neato's camera.
 Then, once the ball has been reached, we needed a way to locate and drive to the person who initiated the motion, also based on visual features.
 This was accomplished by taking a reference image and analyzing it for key points relevant to the ball and the person, which would then be monitored at a frame-by-frame level.
 The full impementation, which is described below, can be found in this [github repository](https://github.com/ayushchakra/neato-fetch).

 ## Problem-Solving Approach
-In order to successfully develop the neato's fetch behavior, we chose to implement an iterative approach in terms of algorithmic robustness and complexity, starting from a simple, inconsistent color tracking algorithm, and scaling to developing an image descriptor tracking algorithm that is far more complex and consistent.
+In order to successfully develop the Neato's fetch behavior, we chose to implement an iterative approach in terms of algorithmic robustness and complexity, starting from a simple, inconsistent color tracking algorithm, and scaling to developing an image descriptor tracking algorithm that is far more complex and consistent.
 This was done in three main stages: color masking, contour detection, and image descriptor tracking.

 ### Color Masking
+Our initial method for isolating and tracking the ball was using color masking to create a binary image.
+This would have been done using OpenCV's inRange function, which creates a mask of an image based on a specific RGB color range.
+By doing this, a binary image of the specified color range can be created.

+If we use a distinctly colored ball (i.e. orange) in a plain environment, it is simple to track the ball.
+With a binary image, we only need to find the average x-coordinate of all the white pixels in a given frame.
+Subtracting this value from the center x-coordinate will give us the distance the Neato needs to move.
+Then, we can divide that number by a proportinal constant to determine the speed at which the Neato needs to turn.
+We can ignore the y-coordinate because we are only moving in regards to one axis.

+This tracking method for the ball is what was implemented in the Neato Soccer exercise, and we decided we wanted to explore a different avenue of computer vision.

 ### Contour Detection

+The second ball tracking method we implmented revolved around contour matching.
+This was accomplished using OpenCV's findContours, approxPolyDP, and drawContour functions.

+Using the color masking method described in the previous section, a binary image analyzed using the findCountour function.
+This function identifies contours in the image, and in conjunction with the approxPolyDP function, can identify the specific shape the contours create with reasonable accuracy.
+However, this method was not accurate in the dynamic environment of the moving ball and an inconsistant background.
+This gave the contours a significant amount of background noise, which lead us to believe that this method was not the optimal way of tracking the ball.

+Erosion and dilation techniques were also applied, but still failed at reasonably identifying the countours and shapes in the image.

 ### Image Descriptor Tracking
 The final attempted implementation of object tracking was to use a pre-built image descriptor detection and matching algorithm.
 The selected image descriptor algortihm was Oriented FAST and Rotated BRIEF (ORB).
 Essentially, ORB is a fusion of Features from Accelerated Segment Test (FAST) keypoint detector and Binary Robust Independent Elementary Features (BRIEF) descriptor.
 The benefit of ORB is that it is less computationally costly as compared to other common algorithms, such as SIFT and SURF, but still maintains a comparable level of accuracy.
 This was important as we wished to do object tracking in real-time, which requires us to minimize the lag time between analysis of the current frame and sending commands to the Neato.
 The algorithm detects keypoints and descriptors based on the relative brightness shift at a given pixel relative to the surrounding pixels.